Why Should I Change My Spark Plugs Before Winter?

-Generally speaking, spark plugs need to be checked and changed every 30,000 miles.
-Consult your owner’s manual or your local mechanic to check if there are any special requirements for your vehicle.
+On average, spark plugs need to be checked and changed every 30,000 miles.
+However, this can vary depending on your vehicle’s make/model.
+To ensure you change your spark plugs when needed, refer to your owner’s manual for more details.
+You can also visit a certified repair facility or your dealership to check any special requirements for your vehicle.

 - Low fuel economy